maternity

 5. Important family items

 Sometimes family members and friends will give gifts to the baby.
 This can mean a hand made blanket, a photo frame, or a special book.
-Look for unique ways to incorporate this in your maternity session.
+Incorporating them into your maternity session helps preserve the excitement and thoughtfulness surrounding your baby’s arrival.
 Bonus points if you incorporate a book written by Jimmy Fallon.
 Love him!

 10-must-have-images-maternity-session-5